-Chelsea Clinton Defends Barron Trump Against Online Trolls, Still Criticizes Presdient
+Chelsea Clinton Defends Barron Trump Against Online Trolls, Still Criticizes President

 — Chris Bowen (@bowenswharf) January 22, 2017

-Chelsea’s Barron comments are coming on the heels of several people who attacked the 10-year-old’s demeanor during his father’s inauguration, Friday.
-Modern Family actress, Julie Bowen had posted pictures on Instagram of Barron Trump looking at the floor and holding his head in his hands.
+Chelsea’s Barron comments are coming on the heels of several people who attacked the 10-year-old’s demeanor during his father’s inauguration on Friday.
+Modern Family actress Julie Bowen had posted pictures on Instagram of Barron Trump looking at the floor and holding his head in his hands.
 She had jokingly captioned it, “Barron, a voting majority shares your horror.”

 In another picture, the 46-year-old actress had insinuated that the 10-year-old was bored and playing his Gameboy and tagged most of her posts with #barronforpresident.
-The US Magazine revealed that the Modern Family actress got a lot of flak for her negative comments and was accused of cyber bullying.
+US Magazine revealed that the Modern Family actress got a lot of flak for her negative comments and was accused of cyber bullying.

 ‘SNL’ Removes Katie Rich From Writing Credits: Will NBC Make A Statement Saying Writer Fired For Barron Trump …https://t.co/YiSTr8tqgb